🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Visa Pathways for Quality Assurance Officers
+Visa pathways for Primary Products Quality Assurance Officer

-VETASSESS Skills Assessment for Quality Assurance Officers
+Skills assessment for Primary Products Quality Assurance Officer

 Your employer must lodge a sponsorship application with the Department of Home Affairs and meet legal obligations to employ you lawfully.
 They must advertise the position to Australian citizens and permanent residents (market testing) and document genuine need for your skills.
-For 482 visas, employers pay the Temporary Skill Shortage Migration Levy (approximately AUD $2,000–$5,000 depending on company size).

 2. Secure Australian Employer Sponsorship – Obtain a job offer from an Australian employer willing to sponsor for subclass 482 or 186 aligned with occupation code 311314.